-The FWO Customer Service Charter outlines our services, what customers can expect from us and what they should do if unsatisfied.
-The charter is available on the FWO website.
+The FWO Customer Service Charter outlines our services, what customers can expect from us and what they should do if dissatisfied.
+The charter is available at www.fairwork.gov.au.

 - request a review - ask for a FWO decision to be reassessed.

 Table 28: FWO service complaints and requests for reviews received